Dulwich College Seoul

 The curriculum is based on an enhanced version of the English Early Years Foundation Stage framework and National Curriculum with suitable modifications made to take into account the diverse make-up of the school population.
-Mandarin is a compulsory and high profile subject throughout the College, with a flexible and comprehensive curriculum that caters for total beginners to bilingual students.
+Mandarin is a compulsory and high profile subject throughout the College, with a flexible and comprehensive curriculum that caters to everyone from total beginners to bilingual students.

 The co-curricular dimension of the College is exceptionally strong.
 Music, art and sport, in particular, are thriving, with regular sports fixtures, school concerts and productions.
 All members of staff are expected to contribute to the co-curricular programme and students in the Junior and Senior Schools are encouraged to take two activities each term.
 Educational visits and residential trips in the form of ‘adventurous journeys’ in Senior School are integral parts of the curriculum, and included in school fees.

 The campus resides in a wonderful part of Seoul, in a street of churches, schools, a post office, council offices, convenient shops and a police station – it feels like a Dulwich Village in Seoul!
 The school enjoys excellent resources and facilities for its Primary and Senior School students.
 Each classroom from Reception upwards is equipped with a digital projector and interactive Smart Board.
-Specialist rooms include Art Rooms, an ICT suite, a kiln room, gymnasium, roof top sports and recreation areas, an indoor swimming pool, performing arts studio, libraries, outdoor play areas, a low-ropes challenge course, an all-weather sports field, a purpose-built theatre and self-contained suites of music rooms.
-As a wireless school, we are able to integrate IT across the whole curriculum through the use of our laptop trolleys.
-All full-time teachers are provided with their own laptop, Senior School students bring their own laptop and Primary School students from Year 5 and 6 bring their own tablet.
-There are also laptop and iPad class sets for general use.
+Specialist rooms include Art Rooms, an ICT suite, a kiln room, gymnasium, roof top sports and recreation areas, an indoor swimming pool, a dance studio, a black box theatre, libraries, outdoor play areas, a low-ropes challenge course, an all-weather sports field, a purpose-built theatre and self-contained suites of music rooms.

 The College draws upon 400 years of experience in education.
 Our founding school in London, Dulwich College, provides expertise, resources and a rigorous set of academic standards to which we must adhere.
 In addition, close ties with our family of schools in Beijing, Shanghai, Suzhou, Zhuhai, Yangon and Singapore provide us with further access to resources and enhanced professional learning and development.
 As well as the excellent career prospects offered by Dulwich College Seoul, teachers will be well placed to subsequently move to our other Colleges, experiencing the chance to work in another country whilst remaining within the Dulwich family.
-The power of our vision to become ‘One College, Many Campuses’ means that staff can be involved in group wide events such as the Dulwich Olympiad, Dulwich Games, MADD (Music, Art, Drama, Dance), Shackleton Lecture, Shakespeare Festival, MCC Cricket Tour and Diversity visits.
+The power of our vision to become ‘One Family of Schools’ means that staff can be involved in group-wide events such as the Dulwich Olympiad, Dulwich Games, MADD (Music, Art, Drama, Dance), Shackleton Lecture, Shakespeare Festival, MCC Cricket Tour and Diversity visits.